 |Manufacturing WFOE||” “||4,000 USD|

-NB: Be aware that certain industries and areas may have significantly higher cost.
-Things which require additional licensing (for instance alcohol trading, education, etc) would certainly be more expensive and time consuming.
+NB: Be aware that certain industries and areas may have a significantly higher cost.
+Things which require additional licensing (for instance alcohol trading, education, etc) would certainly be more expensive and time-consuming.

 WFOE High Cost

-The difficulty comes with the compliance and set up of this entity.
+The difficulty comes with the compliance and setting up this entity.
 It also requires a large initial capitalization.
-Since China still maintains foreign currency control policy, many firms advise to to choose a registered capital within RMB 100,000 ~ RMB 500,000.
+Since China still maintains foreign currency control policy, many firms advise to choose a registered capital within RMB 100,000 ~ RMB 500,000.
 Additional government fees would apply (0.8‰ of its registered capital) for registered capital more than USD 140,000.